Which of the following sets of side lengths can form a right tria... | Study Prep in Pearson+

 Multiple Choice

-Which of the following sets of side lengths can form a right triangle according to the ?
+Which of the following sets of side lengths can form a right triangle?

 A